Yellow-rumped

 |

-![]() The white throat patch sweeps around under the cheek patch, and an eyebrow is present, though somewhat indistinct, marking this bird as a non-breeding plumage Myrtle. |
+![]() The white throat patch sweeps around under the cheek patch, and an eyebrow is present, though somewhat indistinct, marking this bird as a non-breeding-plumage Myrtle. |

 |

-![]() This bird is leucistic, lacking much of its feather pigment, but the yellow in the throat is enough to identify it as Audubon's; note also the complete absence of any eyebrow line, apart from the double-half-moon eyering that is common to both subspecies. |
+![]() This bird is leucistic, lacking much of its feather pigment, but the yellow in the throat is enough to identify it as Audubon's; note also the complete absence of any eyebrow line.
+The double-half-moon eye ring is common to both subspecies. |